Praveen-719/Clay/README.md

-# HI All
+# HI

-  This project CLAY is UNIVERSAL BILLING SOFTWARE SYSTEM
+  This project is CLAY an UNIVERSAL BILLING SOFTWARE SYSTEM